denaliyinuo/Texas_Deep_Freeze/README.md

 Introduction to scrapped projects and their capacities.
 These DC connections would not have prevented the blackout, but would have reduced their impact and shortened the duration.
-* include stat discussing the amount of reduction in electricity at the peak blackout time.
+* include stat discussing the amount of reduction in electricity at the peak blackout time. (max shortfall of 28884 MW, could have reduced shortfall by 13.8% during this hour)
 * include stat discussing the reduction in time of the blackouts.

+Between 3 am on Feb 15th to 6 am on Feb 19th, a 97 hour period, there was an shortfall of approximately 1,670 GWh.
+Without considering the contributions from the influx of electricity from SWPP and CENACE, ERCOT could only satisfy about 74% of the electricity demand.
+The inflow from DC ties satisfied to

 ![2](/png/Figure_6.png)